shanesamba/sql-project/README.md

 # sql-project
-this is for sql project collecting
+This is for sql project collecting
 This is the place of sql learning.
 Getting database from various sources.
 Some are from Datayolk.